Team973/2018-inseason/docs/NetworkTablesGuide.md

 ```
 **Note: there is no * before dashboard.**

-In your subsystem's cpp, find the constructor caller, and mirror the constructor declaration in the header:
+In your subsystem's cpp, find the constructor definition, and mirror the constructor declaration in the header:
 ```cpp
 SubsystemName::SubsystemName(TaskMgr *scheduler, ...
 NetworkTableInstance dashboard, ...)
         ... {